Systematics of the chemical freeze-out line in the high baryon density regime explored at SIS100: UrQMD and Thermal-FIST

 We employ the Thermal-FIST framework (Thermal, Fast and Interactive Statistical Toolkit) \cite{Vovchenko:2019pjl}.
 It allows to calculate the thermodynamics of hadronic matter within the hadron resonance gas (HRG) approximation.
 It was shown that the HRG model successfully describes the bulk properties of strongly interacting matter in the hadronic phase and allows to extract chemical properties (temperature and chemical potentials) to interpret hadron yield data from heavy-ion collisions \cite{Andronic:2017pug, Becattini:2016xct}.
 Thermal-FIST incorporates several extensions of the ideal HRG model (based usually on a grand canonical ensemble), including excluded-volume corrections, van der Waals-type interactions between baryons, finite resonance widths, and canonical suppression effects.
 It supports calculations in the grand-canonical, canonical, and mixed-canonical ensembles, enabling detailed studies of conserved-charge fluctuations and correlations relevant for exploring the QCD phase diagram \cite{Vovchenko:2015pya, Vovchenko:2017drx}.

 For the present investigation the grand canonical ensemble (GCE), including light nuclei in the particle list, is used to fit the data, while strangeness suppression is modeled using a standard $\gamma_s$ suppression parameter.
 The conditions of (average) strangeness neutrality and a total charge to baryon ration of $Q/A=0.4$ is enforced by introducing the strange and electric-charge chemical potentials $\mu_S$ and $\mu_Q$ as fit parameters. \footnote{ To check, we have also applied the strangeness canonical version of the model and found that it provides very similar results.} To perform $\chi^2$ fits one also needs to provide (statistical) error bars.
 While the statistics in the simulations can in principle be increased arbitrarily, minimizing the statistical error, here we nevertheless assume a $10\%$ statistical error for all hadronic species, similar to the typical systematic error values found in the experiment.
 This avoids introducing a bias to extremely rare particle species.
+For all the fits in the following we always followed the 'standard' procedure and employed the HRG model without any modifications to the EoS.